sanderberents/eelab/README.md

 ![Data Logger](img/datalogger.png)

 Samples active oscilloscope channels in Roll mode at the trigger point.
 Outputs each sample's timestamp, elapsed time, and voltage of the active channels to `stdout` in CSV format.
 Optionally plots the output.
 It is assumed that each channel is set up with the optimal vertical scale and position.
+Can also be used in combination with the AWG by having it step through a range of voltages before each sample.
+In this mode it should be used with a timebase of at most 1ms per division, not in Roll mode.

-	usage: datalogger.py [-h] [-i interval] [-n limit] [-p]
+	usage: datalogger.py [-h] [-i interval] [-n limit] [-p] [-awg awgchannel] [-vmin vmin] [-vmax vmax]

 	Data Logger

 	optional arguments:
 	-h, --help       show this help message and exit
-	-i interval  Sample interval in seconds (default is 1) -n limit     Maximum number of samples (default is unlimited) -p           Plot samples (only available with sample limit)
+	-i interval      Sample interval in seconds (default is 1) -n limit         Maximum number of samples (default is unlimited) -p               Plot samples (only available with sample limit) -awg awgchannel  AWG output channel ([1,2], AWG off by default) -vmin vmin       AWG minimum DC voltage (default is 0) -vmax vmax       AWG maximum DC voltage (default is 1)

-	Outputs timestamp, elapsed time, and voltage of active scope channels at trigger point with SDS1104X-U. Scope Roll mode must be enabled.
+	Output timestamp, elapsed time, and voltage of active scope channels at trigger point with SDS1104X-U. Optionally change SDG1032X DC voltage before taking each sample.

 ## Bode Plot